 Zostavax Side Effects

-The popular shingles vaccine Zostavax has been linked to a number of side effects, including shingles, eye damage, neurological disorders, and even death.
+The popular shingles vaccine Zostavax may be linked to a number of side effects, including shingles, loss of vision, neurological disorders, and even death.

 The Centers for Disease Control and Prevention (CDC) recommends the vaccine for anyone 60 years or older.
-However, the U.S. Food and Drug Administration (FDA) reports that the vaccine is only 50% effective in preventing the shingles virus.
+However, the U.S. Food and Drug Administration (FDA) reports that Zostavax is only 50% effective in preventing the shingles virus.

 What Is the Zostavax Vaccine?

 The Zostavax vaccine became the first available vaccine for herpes zoster (commonly referred to as shingles) in the U.S. when it was approved by the FDA in 2006.
 Zostavax manufacturer Merck reports that the vaccine has been administered more than 36 million times in the last 10 years.

 The vaccination is approved by the FDA for people 50 years and older, but the CDC only recommends routine use in people 60 years and older.